 360 Degree Transparent Display

-Unlike many transparent displays, our wavelength selective material projects images and video from both sides of the film and at all viewing angles.
+Unlike other transparent displays, our wavelength-selective material projects images and video from both sides of the film and at all viewing angles.

 Facing Away From Projector